3 months Premium FREE

 📊 Strategy Analysis

-- • Recent GAAP net losses are driven by temporary, non-cash ceiling test impairments and derivative mark-to-market impacts, masking strong operating cash flows of $323.6 million.
+- • Recent GAAP net losses are entirely driven by temporary non-cash ceiling-test impairments and derivative mark-to-market adjustments, which mask strong underlying operational performance.

 ⚠ What to Watch